 Post-WWII America capitalists and conservative politicians saw communist threats not only in war torn countries of Europe and in Russia, but also inside the US government and the academy.
 Cloaking themselves in anti-communist rhetoric (Brinson, 2004, p.
-3) conservative businessmen, neoliberal economists and politicians expanded the backlash against New Dealers.
-This became a duo-powered, neoliberal and military/government community backlash that expanded through the 1970s and 80s enlisting the support of powerful leaders like US President Ronald Reagan and Prime Minister of Britain, Margaret Thatcher, Nobel Prize winning neoliberal economists Friedrich A. Hayek and Milton Freidman and Paul Volcker, head of the US Federal Reserve.
-Just before the world wide depression of 2008 gutted the American economy, economist David Harvey argued the shift to neoliberalism had successfully marginalized planned or socialized economic programs across the world, while reestablishing, in the digital age, an elite class and huge global wealth inequality (Harvey 2005, p.
-79; Phillips 2018).
-It appears neoliberalism is as much a weapon against the so-called communist threat, as contract defense weapon development is - and in fact they are intertwined through the social relations of the military-industrial-complex.
-For example, Charles Johnston Hitch (1910-1995) was an American economist recruited into RAND in 1948 after being a member of the Oxford Economists Research Group and serving in the OSS (which became the CIA).
-Hitch headed RAND's Economics Section.
-He became Assistant Secretary of Defense to Robert McNamara and later was the President of the University of California at Berkeley (UCB), replacing Keynesian economist and UCB President, Clark Kerr in 1967 (after California governor-elect Ronald Reagan took office and dismissed Kerr) (Marginson, 2016, pp. 9-10; Van Horn et. al. 2013, p.
-248-9; Rosenfeld, 2012).
+3) conservative businessmen, neoliberal economists and politicians expanded the military-industrial-complex and domestic counter-insurgency programs, enlisting the support of powerful political figures like President Ronald Reagan and Prime Minister of Britain, Margaret Thatcher, Nobel Prize winning neoliberal economists Friedrich A. Hayek and Milton Freidman and Paul Volcker, head of the US Federal Reserve.
+Just before the world wide depression of 2008 gutted the American economy, economist Harvey, Phillips and Sklair have argued the shift to neoliberalism has successfully marginalized planned or socialized economic programs across the world, while reestablishing, in the digital age, an elite class and huge global wealth inequality (Harvey 2005, p.
+79; Phillips 2018; Sklair 2001).
+It appears neoliberalism is as much a weapon against the so-called communist threat, as contract defense weapon development is, since they are intertwined through the social relations of the military-industrial-complex.